ribarragi/GIS_portfolio/Ottawa_cycling_accidents.md

 <br>
 <br>

-When divided by Ward, it is interesting to notice that for Sumerset ward, 5.36% of all collisions invovle at least one cyclist.
+When divided by Ward, it is interesting to notice that for Somerset ward, 5.36% of all collisions invovle at least one cyclist.
 This number is significantly higher than the mean across wards (1.7%)
 <br>
 <br>